lvgl/lvgl/docs/widgets/core/img.md

 ### Rounded image

-You can use `lv_obj_set_style_radius` to set radius to an image, to clip the content to rounded rectangle or circular shape.
+You can use `lv_obj_set_style_radius` to set radius to an image, and enable `lv_obj_set_style_clip_corner` to clip the content to rounded rectangle or circular shape.
 Please note this will have some negative performance impact to CPU based renderers.

 ## Events
 No special events are sent by image objects.